defshef/defshef12/README.md

 * `app.cljs` defines the application behaviour
 * The figwheel server also serves up a websocket
 * `main.cljs` uses Reagent to render the application with the `(render)` function
-* `main.cljs` also connects to the websocket server and wires things together
 * Figwheel watches the filesystem for changes
 * When files change, figwheel recompiles and notifies connected clients over the websocket
-* The client code re-requests the latest code from the server when it receives a change notification
+* The figwheel client code re-requests the latest code from the server when it receives a change notification
 * The new code overwrites the old definitions, except when `(defonce)` was used
 * The client code is configured to run the `(render)` function whenever there has been a code change